Video of missing Chinese tennis star posted online

 Associated Press

-BEIJING (AP) — The editor of a Communist Party newspaper posted a video online that he said shows missing tennis star Peng Shuai watching a match Sunday, as the ruling party tried to quell fears abroad while suppressing information in China about Peng after she accused a senior leader of sexual assault.

-The video posted by Hu Xijin of the Global Times on Twitter, which cannot be seen by most internet users in China, shows Peng standing with five other people at what Hu said was a youth championship in Beijing.
-It followed Hu’s statement Saturday on Twitter that Peng would “show up in public” soon.
+The appearance followed an announcement Saturday by the editor of a party newspaper on Twitter, which can’t be seen by most internet users in China, that the three-time Olympian would “show up in public” soon.

-The ruling party appears to be trying to defuse alarm about Peng without acknowledging her disappearance after the three-time Olympian accused Zhang Gaoli, a former member of the party’s ruling Standing Committee, of forcing her to have sex.

 Peng’s disappearance and the government’s silence in response to appeals for information prompted calls for a boycott of the Winter Olympics in Beijing in February, a prestige event for the Communist Party.
 The women’s professional tour threatened to pull events out of China unless the safety of the former No. 1 doubles player was assured.